Uniswap/docs/docs/contracts/liquidity-launchpad/quickstart/example-configuration.md

 Using the above example, a floor price of 1000 would be represented as `1000 << 96` or `1000 * 2^96`.

 ### requiredCurrencyRaised
 The `requiredCurrencyRaised` parameter is the amount of `currency` required to be raised for the auction to graduate.
-If the auction does not raise this amount, the auction will not graduate and all bidders will be refunded their initial bid amounts.
+If the auction does not raise this amount, the auction will not graduate and all bidders will be able to withdraw their initial bid amounts.
 No tokens will be sold and the `totalSupply` will be swept back to the `tokensRecipient`.

 ### auctionStepsData
 The `auctionStepsData` parameter is a packed bytes array that describes the token issuance schedule.
 It is used to determine the amount of tokens that will be sold in each block.
 It is a series of `uint64` values that represent the per-block issuance rate in MPS (milli-bips), and the number of blocks to sell over.